-- A slightly smaller, narrower version of number 1, which was reserved for Rieslings (preferably, in my book, the drier version.
+- A slightly smaller, narrower version of number 1, which was reserved for Rieslings (preferably the drier version, according to my taste buds.
 Gorgeous if you haven’t tried.)

 - A wide bottomed one, shaped like a fat tear drop, which is for Pinot Noir grape wines, e.g. Burgundy area in France.

 (In the picture to the right – the order would be 3, 4, 1, 2.)

 As I was saying, Pumpjack put a little wine, a decent Chardonnay from some where, into each glass.
 I was instructed to swirl, smell and taste.
 After trying one, I was to move on directly to the next glass and try another, and so on.
 Comparing the smells and tastes between all 4 wine glasses.

 Was there a difference?
 Seriously, and surprisingly, yeah.